 Combining multiple pickups allows you to mix tones, yielding unique sounds distinct from the bridge and neck pickups alone.

 Bridge and neck pickups offer different sounds and unique playing experiences.
 Because each type has particular strengths and weaknesses, guitar manufacturers usually include at least a bridge and neck pickup.

 The neck pickup, located beneath the neck of an electric guitar, offers a clean and pure tone.
 It’s great for mellow melodies and strumming chords.
 Meanwhile, a bridge pickup gives you a fierce sound perfect for heavy metal and other intense musical styles.

 Nevertheless, metal guitarists use neck pickups all the time, and jazz guitarists aren’t going to say no to the fat, round tones of a bridge pickup.
 Besides, many guitarists end up flip-flopping between them, anyway.

 Remember, there’s plenty of variety in the guitar world.
-Swapping between pickups or even replacing them with humbuckers or active pickups is a great way to find your perfect sound.
+Swapping between pickups or replacing them with humbuckers or active ones is a great way to find your perfect sound.